PostHog/posthog.com/contents/apps/variance-connector/docs.md

 ### Who created this app?

 This app was created by Variance.
-We'd like to thank everyone at Variance, especially Noah Briar, for creating the Variance connector.
+We'd like to thank everyone at Variance for creating the Variance connector.
 Thanks!

 ### Who maintains this app?